 This allows you to adjust settings for each module, and to select which network adapter to use to output the protocol.
-The consoles except Arena only have one network adapter, Arena has two, and on Titan Mobile and Simulator this depends on your computer; many laptops will have a wired network adapter and also a Wi-Fi (wireless) adapter, both of which will be shown.
+All consoles except Quartz and Expert have two network adapters, Quartz has one, and on Titan Mobile and Simulator this depends on your computer; many laptops will have a wired network adapter and also a Wi-Fi (wireless) adapter, both of which will be shown.